 30. Savor them in a meatless main, like our Chickpea Panzanella filled with artichoke hearts, cherry tomatoes, and red onion.

-31. Adopt a plan-forward approach to Mexican food with smoky salsa, satisfying veggie tacos, and saucy enchiladas.
+31. Adopt a plant-forward approach to Mexican food with smoky salsa, satisfying veggie tacos, and saucy enchiladas.

 32. Bake them into a tart or savory pie.
 By pairing a load of vegetables with a little meat and sauce, you've automatically got a filling and nutritious meal.